Tomato plants in May. Six packs on bottom and plants in 4" pots on shelf above.

 JUBILEE 80 d indeterminate.
 8 oz, heirloom, orange, excellent flavor, fine texture.

-LUCKY TIGER 70 d indeterminate Elongated green striped cherry tomato with a striking red blush.
+LUCKY TIGER Elongated green striped cherry tomato with a striking red blush.
 Overall effect when ripe is of a red tomato with prominent green striping.
 Excellent sweet, tart flavor.

 MARK TWAIN 85 d indeterminate Deep red interior color and full-bodied flavor.
 Good-sized and crack free, ribbed 8–24 oz. oblate fruits in September.
 One of the best-tasting heirloom beefsteak tomatoes.

 MARMANDE (VF) 67 d semi-determinate Good flavor, abundant producer, 5-8 oz scarlet fruit, dev.1925.

 MATT’S WILD CHERRY 60 d indeterminate.
 Very small red and extremely sweet.
 Grows wild in Mexico.
 Abundant.

 MOSKVICH 60 d indeterminate.
 Heirloom; 4-6 oz. red.
 Rich taste, cold-tolerant.

 MOUNTAIN MAGIC 66 d indeterminate Late blight resistant.
 High yields of 2 oz., bright red, round salad tomatoes with very sweet flavor.
 Uniform, crack-resistant.

 MOUNTAIN MERIT 75 d Late-blight resistance.
 Medium-large, 8-10 oz., red slicer.
 One of the best disease resistance around.